Within the next decade, tourism will be growing faster than the rest of the economy.

 "The more our world turns digital, the more our guests will seek emotional experiences," explains Mr. Hartmann.

 Affective hospitality is about teaching their students communication skills, emotional intelligence and a sixth sense.
-A savvy host will be able to anticipate and identify needs of their guests, even long before they do.
+A savvy host will be able to anticipate and identify the needs of their guests, even long before they do.
 In their capacity as “stage directors”, hosts would then push all the right buttons and offer a bespoke solution to their guest.

 In hotels, affective hospitality translates to creating a surprise or a luxury experience.
-I still remember times when a host has surprised me.
+I still remember times when a host surprised me.
 These were “wow” moments that formed a lasting, positive memory about the place and the time.

 As I visit some of the world's top hotels, I often deliberate about my personal definition of luxury.
 For me, luxury is a moment where all my needs are met, where I can feel completely at ease, and where my mind allows for curiosity to enter.
 In this state of mind, there is no telling what the next experience will be - all options remain open.
 And a skilled host will read my mind and suggest ideas before they have entered my consciousness...